ricardoom/dominotrono/content/portfolio/decolonizing-new-mexico.md

     >}}
     {{< copy_wrapper
         class="hero-grid__copyBlock" >}}
           Decolonizing New Mexico is meant to enter gather historical context and ideas toward the development of a process, centering truth and transformation in New Mexico.
 The project is designed with flexibility for growth and expansion as new material created and added.
 I designed the entire project to be as lean as possible.
 The design and prototype work was executed in Adobe XD, the site is built with Hugo.
-For hosting, we us Netlify and Forestry as the CMS for easy and very intuitive content management.
+For hosting, we use Netlify hosting / deployment and Forestry as the CMS for easy and very intuitive content management.
       {{< /copy_wrapper>}}
 {{< /section_wrapper>}}
 {{< section_wrapper class="details-grid" >}}